Sous vide steak cooking offers something truly amazing for chefs and food lovers alike.

 To sear steak, heat a pan on the stove over high heat.
 Then, using tongs, place the steak in the pan and sear for 30 seconds to 1 minute per side.
 Finally, remove the steak from the pan and serve immediately.

-While it is possible to overcook steak in the sous vide, it is much more difficult to do so than with other methods.
 This is because the steak is cooked in a sous vide bag at a very precise temperature, ensuring that the steak remains juicy and flavorful.
 However, if you do overcook your steak sous vide, it will be dry and tough.

 What to Serve with Sous Vide Steak

-What you should serve with your sous vide steak.
+What should you serve with your sous vide steak?
 Here are some great options:

 - Roasted vegetables are a classic side dish that goes well with just about anything.